-Newbury Manor have a scheme of work, assessment programme and pathways which the children will be judged against within their twelve week transition.
-They will then, subsequently been assessed three times a year and will work through the pathway as they move up through the school.
-Parents are given an overview of what their child is learning and are able to seek clarification if they want more detail.
+Pupils at Fromefield Manor School will follow a scheme of work appropriate to their ability and understanding bespoke to that child.
+Parents will be given an overview of what their child is learning and are able to seek clarification if they want more detail.